Estuary

 Method 1: Automated Oracle to BigQuery Data Movement with Estuary Flow

-Estuary Flow’s Oracle CDC connector provides a streamlined, real-time data migration solution.
+Estuary Flow’s Oracle CDC connector acts as a powerful Oracle to BigQuery connector, enabling a real-time Oracle data pipeline that automatically syncs your database changes to BigQuery with low latency and zero maintenance.
 It captures Oracle transactional data using Oracle LogMiner and loads it into BigQuery, automatically handling schema changes and maintaining data consistency.

 Prerequisites